abehidek/hidek.xyz/priv/content/how-i-build-this-blog.md

-%{
+---
-  title: "This website was created using Phoenix Liveview",
+title: "This website was created using Phoenix Liveview"
-  description: "Who said we can only build interactive, real-time web applications using liveview?",
+description: "Who said we can only build interactive, real-time web applications using liveview?"
-  publish_date: "2023-11-21",
+publish_date: "2023-11-21"
-  tags: ["phoenix", "elixir", "liveview"],
+tags: ["phoenix", "elixir", "liveview"]
-  cover: "",
+cover: ""
 public: false
-}
 ---

 SSGs or Static Site Generators have been gaining popularity in the web space due to it's simplicity.